jfqd/mi-qutic-base/README.md

-# mi-core-base
+# mi-qutic-base

 This repository is based on [Joyent mibe](https://github.com/joyent/mibe).

 ## description

-Basic core.io mibe image with default setup of infrastructure services like munin and remote syslog.
-This should be the default image for all core.io zones.
+Basic qutic.io mibe image with default setup of infrastructure services like munin and remote syslog.
+This should be the default image for all qutic zones.

 ## mdata variables